 Chain and Cassette Maintenance

 Bicycle drivetrains appear to be very simple machines, and they are.
-But in today's world of 9/10/11 speed drivetrains, these simple machines are engineered with very tight mechanical tolerances that allow us to have bikes that offer 20+ gear choices and buttery smooth shifting on a bike that weighs less than 15 lbs.
+But in today's world of 9/10/11-speed drivetrains, these simple machines are engineered with very tight mechanical tolerances that allow us to have bikes that offer 20+ gear choices and buttery smooth shifting on a bike that weighs less than 15 lbs.

 A few tips for maximizing chain and cassette life

 - CLEAN YOUR CHAIN! - Water, road grit, temperature fluctuations and general neglect will drastically decrease the life of everything on your bike, especially your drivetrain.
 Wipe the chain clean after every ride, thoroughly clean it with plenty of high quality chain lube at least once a week.
-For a quick guide to choosing the best lube for the job Click Here.

-- Use the same brand chain as your component group - Run Shimano?
+- Use the same brand chain as your component group - Run Shimano components?
 Use a Shimano chain.
 Same goes for Campagnolo and SRAM.
 These companies employ talented engineers who do very good work.
 Using the proper chain with the proper drivetrain, will improve performance and durability.
 If you run a mixed component group, choose the same brand chain as cassette.

 - Replace your chain before you need to - Most manufacturers advise you to change your chain every 1,000 miles.
 While most of us probably get 1,500 miles out of a chain, going much further than that is pushing your luck.
 A chain checker will let you know when it's time.

-Feel free to contact us with any questions regarding drivetrain maintenance at 1-800-651-4050 or email@example.com.
+Feel free to contact us with any questions regarding drivetrain maintenance at 1-800-651-4050 or [email protected].
 We have a staff of experienced cyclists and mechanics to keep your bike riding like new.